create your own

 What's on TV?

-Several years ago, I started to see a new crop of shows popping up on the home and garden channel.
-Then a few more, and now, they have taken over not only HGTV, but have also shown up on TLC, and The Discovery Channel.
+Quite a few years ago, I started to see a new crop of television shows popping up on the home and garden channel.
+Then a few more, and now, they have taken over not only HGTV, but have also shown up on TLC, and The Discovery Channel, and of course, DIY network.
 What am I talking about?
 Real Estate shows.
 There are a wide variety of them out there now.
 Everything from flip this to sell that, to buy this.
 It's a bit overwhelming.

 Cast of Hidden Potential giving a laptop presentation to prospective home buyers